adafruit/circuitmatter/README.md

 ### Apple Home

 The Apple Home app can also discover and (attempt to) commission the device.
+Tap Add Accessory.
+* By default this will pull up the camera to scan a QR Code.
+CircuitMatter will print the qrcode to the console to scan.
-Tap Add Accessory and the CircuitMatter device will show up as a nearby Matter Accessory.
+* You can also use the passcode by clicking "More options" and the CircuitMatter device will show up as a nearby Matter Accessory.
 Tap it and then enter the setup code `67202583`.
 This will start the commissioning process from Apple Home.

 ## Generate a certificate declaration